-STATE GENERAL FUND/ GENERAL PURPOSE \$5,000,000 Unrestricted state revenue from taxes and other sources.
+STATE GENERAL FUND/ GENERAL PURPOSE \$0 Unrestricted state revenue from taxes and other sources.
 Drinking water declaration of emergency 100 Funding available by transfer from the Drinking water Emergency Reserve Fund in DTMB.
-Federal revenues 8,050,000 Revenue received from federal departments and agencies.
-GROSS APPROPRIATION \$13,050,100 Total of all applicable line item appropriations.
-Related Boilerplate Section(s): 1102 Funding Source(s): GF/GP 4,500,000 Voluntary water testing 4,500,000 Reimbursement to local schools (public and private instructional school buildings) for costs related to lead tests, fixture replacement, filters plumbing, and technical assistance, with a cap of \$950 per school building.
-Related Boilerplate Section(s): None Funding Source(s): GF/GP 500,000 Certification Fees Subsidy 500,000 Subsidy support for declining teacher certification fee revenue in a number of line items, for which a fee increase is requested for FY 2017-18.
-Related Boilerplate Section(s): 1010, 1101 Funding Source(s): Federal 8,050,000 Restricted 100 Drinking water declaration of emergency \$8,050,100 Drinking water declaration of emergency CDC Pilot program : One-time, half-year funding of Child Care and Development Fund (CCDF) and a restricted fund placeholder to provide subsidized childcare to all 0-3 children in Flint for half-day services, regardless of household income. positions Full-time equated classified 0.0 Full-time equated (FTE) positions in the state classified service.
+GROSS APPROPRIATION \$100 Total of all applicable line item appropriations.
+Related Boilerplate Section(s): 1101 Funding Source(s): Restricted 100 Drinking water declaration of emergency \$100 Drinking water declaration of emergency CDC Pilot program : One- time, half-year funding of Child Care and Development Fund (CCDF) and a restricted fund placeholder to provide subsidized childcare to all 0-3 children in Flint for half-day services, regardless of household income.
+Full-time equated classified positions 0.0 Full-time equated (FTE) positions in the state classified service.